Union Monument in Vanceburg

+“THE WAR FOR THE UNION WAS RIGHT, EVERLASTINGLY RIGHT; AND THE WAR AGAINST THE UNION WAS WRONG, FOREVER WRONG.”

 In total, 107 men from Lewis County died as Union soldiers during the war; their names are inscribed on the monument.

 On July 17, 1997, the Union Monument in Vanceburg was one of sixty-one different monuments related to the Civil War in Kentucky placed on the National Register of Historic Places, as part of the Civil War Monuments of Kentucky Multiple Property Submission.
 The vast majority of the monuments were built to honor Confederates.
 The only other monument to state any strong sentiment towards the Union is the Captain Andrew Offutt Monument in Lebanon, Kentucky.
 Other monuments built for the Union side include the 32nd Indiana Monument, GAR Monument in Covington, Union Monument in Louisville, and the Union Monument in Perryville.